First Principles Prediction of the Landau Parameter for Fermi Liquids near the Unitarity Limit: Conclusions

 Perturbing away from the unitary limit gaps this mode.
 For energy scales large compared to the gap, the quasiparticle excitations are expected to behave as in a non-Fermi liquid with a width that scales linearly with the energy.
 However, as the energy of the quasi-particle drops below the gap the dilaton mediated interaction localizes and Fermi liquid behavior with the width scaling quadratically with energy is expected.
 The behavior of the system as a function of energy and scattering length is depicted in figure one.

 The key insight noted here is that the mass of the dilaton can be fixed by matching the effective theory current algebra to that of the full theory, the result of which leads to a prediction for the mass in terms of the scattering length and contact parameter, which in turn allows us to make a prediction for the quasi-particle lifetime including the normalization.
 The width is predicted to scale quadratically with the ratio of scattering length to the contact parameter.
 Note also that the dilaton, because its not derivatively coupled, will only generate the $l=0$ Landau parameter.
 Thus we have the additional prediction that the $l=0$ Landau parameter will dominate all other channels.
-We also calculate the compressibility of the Fermi liquid as a function of the scattering length.
+We also calculate the compressibility and the spin susceptibilty of the Fermi liquid as a function of the scattering length.
 These predictions have a limited range of validity.
 The energy must be small enough that the dilaton exchange can still be treated as a local interaction.
 This limitation also implies our EFT breaks down when the scattering length, which is inversely proportional to the dilaton mass, becomes large i.e. in the NFL region.
-The range of validity of the theory is shown in Fig. 1 as the region bounded by the green line from above.
+However, our method/prediction is non-perturbative in the sense that it is valid up to scattering lengths of order $k_F a \sim 1 $ where perturbative EFT techniques \cite{hammer} fail.
+Figure one summarizes the bounds on the range of validity of the EFT.
+For typical, model, values of $\tilde C$ and $T_c$ \cite{contact,Tc}, this gives $k_F a< 5$ for the prediction for the width to be valid.

 .4in